 LEVADA DOS TORNOS HIKE DETAILS

-Hike Difficulty: The trail is moderate on the difficulty scale.
+- Hike Difficulty: The trail is moderate on the difficulty scale.
 It’s not dangerous by any means but there are a few components that make it a little interesting.
 You have uneven surfaces beside the levada with big drop-offs at times where there is no railing.
 You need to take care during these sections.
 There is a wide path but you have no railing or safety fence so you need to stay vigilant.
 On the return section of the loop route, there are more exposed sections and a few narrow paths that take you under waterfalls.
 The circular route I will provide should only be for those who are comfortable with heights although there was nothing ‘technical’ about the route.
 We did the hike with two small dogs but they are used to hiking.
 If you are not up for a high level of adventure, some steep drop-offs, and an experienced hiker you should just do the official levada section and then turn back and complete this route as an out-and-back.
 Turning this hike into a loop route like we did is definitely possible but turns the danger and adventure up quite a few notches.

 HOW TO GET TO THE LEVADA DOS TORNOS IN BOAVENTURA

 The Levada dos Tornos trailhead is at the end of the road in the valley of Boaventura.
 To reach the valley from Funchal it takes just over 45 minutes thanks to the tunnels.
 I’ve added the pin on the map below, which will help you to plan your transit to the trailhead.
 I also added my Strava map link above so you can check out exactly where we walked.
 Once we arrived at the pin location, it was a small village with just a handful of houses on a steep hill.
 There was no designated parking for the hikers so we just parked out of the way on the road.
 Not many people come to the village as it is a dead-end at the top of the valley.